Agnes McConlogue Ferro, PT, DPT

 Board Certified Pediatric Clinical Specialist

 Agnes received her Master of Arts in Physical Therapy from Touro College.
 Despite initial intentions of providing physical therapy for fellow dancers, she found her true passion was working with children.
 She was a physical therapist for the New York City Department of Education (NYCDOE) for more than 10 years, working with children with a broad range of diagnoses and ages.
 Agnes completed a Leadership and Education for Neurodevelopmental Disabilities (LEND) Fellowship at Westchester Institute for Human Development and earned a Pediatric Certification in Neurodevelopmental Treatment.
 She shared her advanced knowledge and skill base with new graduates through the NYCDOE Senior Instructional Therapist Program.
 She also played a strong role in initiating the clinical affiliation sites at the NYCDOE for multiple PT educational programs.
 In 2012, Agnes earned APTA Board Certification as a Clinical Specialist in Pediatric PT (PCS) and completed 2 terms on the APTA's Specialization Academy of Content Experts (SACE) for pediatrics.
-Agnes is currently part of the Academy of Pediatric Physical Therapy’s Knowledge Broker Network (KBNet).
+Agnes completed the Academy of Pediatric Physical Therapy’s Knowledge Broker Network (KBNet) training in 2018.

 Agnes joined the PT program at New York Medical College in 1997 as a Clinical Faculty Associate serving as adjunct and lecturer in the pediatric coursework.
 After moving to Long Island in 2005, she served as an adjunct faculty member in the DPT Program at Stony Brook University, and was honored to receive the Adjunct Faculty Honor Award in 2008.
-She is currently a Clinical Assistant Professor responsible for pediatric curriculum.
+She is currently a Clinical Associate Professor responsible for pediatric curriculum.
 Agnes works clinically in private practice serving children from Suffolk County to New York City.

 Agnes’ initial interest in research has been analysis of physical therapy goal-writing in the school setting.
 This work has been funded through a grant by the New York Physical Therapy Association and was published in the text, Physical and Occupational Therapy in Pediatrics in 2009.
 Agnes has also authored the chapter, “Documentation in Pediatrics” in Documentation for Rehabilitation: A Guide to Clinical Decision Making, by Quinn & Gordon.